maheshj01/pastelog/README.md

 2. Paste your logs that you want to share publicly across devices (Linux machine)

-Tip: you can also import gist from gihtub by just pasting the link to your gist
+Tip: you can also import gist from github by just pasting the link to your gist

 3. Share the pastelog link